What is a Megaflo Unvented Cylinder?

 2. Internal Air Bubble: Another way of accommodating expansion is by trapping a bubble of air in the top of the cylinder.
 This bubble compresses as the water expands, much in the same way as air in an expansion vessel.
 This method makes for a simpler design, without the need for having to fit or ever replace an expansion vessel, however annual servicing of the cylinder is usually required to maintain the bubble and prevent safety discharges from occurring.

 There are two basic dangers that unvented systems must address.
 First is over-pressurisation, caused by a failed pressure reducing valve, or by back pressure, from a faulty mixer valve for example.
 The other is overheating.
-If an unvented cylinder should ever overheat and reach 100°C, then instead of boiling away as it would with a vented system, the water will continue to rise in temperature and pressure until the cylinder can no longer hold the pressure and splits.
-At this time, the sudden reduction in pressure resulting from the split may cause water to ‘flash’ rapidly to steam.
-The higher the pressure at failure the more steam, and cylinders capable of taking higher pressures will fail more dramatically or even explode.
+If an unvented cylinder continues heating beyond 100°C, the increasing temperature and pressure may cause the cylinder to split.
+Or even explode!
+This sudden reduction in pressure will cause flash steam with tremendous force.
+This is extremely dangerous, hence the importance of safety controls.

 This is enforced using a mandatory three tier level of protection: